sauceisgood/ccbot/README.md

 - `/leavevc` - force leave userbot from voice chat
 - `/stopvc` - stop playing music on voice chat

-> All the commands work for userbot and it's contacts
+> All the commands work for userbot and its contacts

 ### Host Bot